Beyond the Obvious

 Mental Health: Depression and Your Heart

-Depression affects the heart through multiple pathways:
+Depression affects the heart through several pathways:

 - Elevated cortisol and inflammatory markers